zupalex/luaXroot/README.md

       -> This allows to use the ROOT display classes to plot graphs, histograms, functions, ...

 What it can do:
-- A powerful TTree binder allowing the creation of branches for a TTree from a Lua script and manipulate them without having to interact with the C side at all.
+- A powerful TTree binder allowing the creation and manipulation of TTree from a Lua script without having to interact with the C side at all.
-- Provide a base C++ class that can be used to create custom user classes that can then be compiled easily from the interpreter.
+- Provide a base C++ class which can be used to create custom user classes that can be easily compiled from the interpreter.
       -> Compiles libraries (using ROOT cling) that can be reloaded from a Lua script or from the interpreter.
       -> These custom classes can be used as TTree branches.
       -> API functions available to easily create Lua Getter and Setter for class members.